caocscar/workshops/pyspark sparksql/pyspark.md

 As with all data analysis, you can either:
 1. Create data from scratch
 2. Read it in from an external data source
-The goal is to get it into a RDD and eventually a DataFrame
+Our goal is to get it into a RDD and eventually a DataFrame

 ## Parallelized Collections
 ```python